knnymllr/channels-chatbot-template/README.md

 # Channels Chatbot Template

-This is a simple example of a chatbot application built with [Django](https://docs.djangoproject.com/en/5.0/) for storing conversations between a user and a chatbot.
+This is a simple example of a chatbot application built with [Django](https://docs.djangoproject.com/en/5.0/) and [Channels](https://channels.readthedocs.io/en/latest/) for storing conversations between a user and a chatbot.
 The chatbot accepts a customizable system prompt to limit the scope of the chatbot's answers on a particular subject.
 It was developed for the purposes of research and was designed with local hosting in mind.

+This version of the chatbot features a control panel at [localhost:8000/learn/oz/](localhost:8000/learn/oz/) for human approval/denial before submitting message to OpenAI.
+This feature was designed with HIPAA compliance in mind.

 **OPENAI IS NOT HIPAA COMPLIANT.
 SEE AZURE [REPOSITORY](https://github.com/knnymllr/azure-chatbot-template).**